Commercial U.S. cargo ship reaches space station

-Working from a control panel inside the station’s Cupola module, commander Steven Swanson delicately steered the station’s 58-foot long (18 m) robotic arm to pluck the Cygnus capsule from orbit at 6:36 a.m.
+Working from a control panel inside the station’s Cupola module, commander Steven Swanson delicately steered the station’s 58-foot (18-metre) robotic arm to pluck the Cygnus capsule from orbit at 6:36 a.m.
 EDT (1036 GMT) as the ships sailed 260 miles (418 km) above northern Libya.

-“I think everyone is breathing again,” NASA robotics officer Melanie Miller radioed to the crew from Mission Control in Houston.
+“I think everyone is breathing again,” astronaut Cady Coleman radioed the crew from Mission Control in Houston.

 The capsule, named SS Janice Voss in tribute to a five-time space shuttle astronaut who died of breast cancer in 2012, blasted off aboard an Orbital Sciences Antares rocket from Virginia on Sunday.